Song of Solomon 2:14

 16. The profession of the church, her faith, and hope

-in the clefts of the rock
+O my dove in the clefts of the rock

-in the hiding places of the mountainside
+in the crevices of the cliff

-show me your face
+let me see your face

 let me hear your voice